 The most important condition for lasting happiness is the ability to remain inwardly calm, no matter what happens.
 One who is inwardly calm is able to see things as they are, and to accept with an unruffled mind whatever comes.
 I often say, “What comes of itself, let it come.”
 This is just as true for the bad things in life as for the good.
 Only inner calmness will give you a sense of correct proportion and inspire you to behave with unfailing good sense.

-A calm person reflects restfulness in his eyes, keen intelligence in his face, and proper receptivity in his mind.
-He is a person of decisive and prompt action.
-He is not moved by impulses and desires.
-A restless person, on the other hand, is like a puppet that dances at the instigation of emotional desires and temptations.
+A calm person is not moved by impulses and desires and is decisive and prompt in his actions.
+A restless person, like a puppet, dances at the instigation of emotional desires and temptations.
 Remain ever calmly centered in the Self within, and always act from that center of calmness.

 9. Live a balanced life.

-Everyone seeking to progress spiritually should try to live a balanced life.
-It is important to perform carefully all duties connected with earning a living, staying healthy, and having a harmonious matrimonial and family life.
-Try not to let any one duty undermine another.
-Spiritual development should enable you to harmonize all such duties so that they all contribute to your lasting peace and happiness.
+Spiritual progress requires that you make the effort to live a balanced life.
+This includes performing carefully all duties connected with earning a living, staying healthy, and having a harmonious matrimonial and family life.
+It’s important that no one duty undermine another.
+Spiritual development should enable you to harmonize all such duties so that they all contribute to your peace and happiness.

 Resolve firmly to “try and try again.”

 Spiritual progress is achieved above all by desiring it intensely.
 Know that you are growing spiritually when your entire consciousness, no matter what your faults, is turned to God.

 All of us are part of God; we belong to Him, and He, to us.
 Eventually, we must all go back to Him.
 If you resolve firmly to “try and try again,” God Himself and His angels will come to your aid.
 Given sufficient time, and renewed courage on your part, you cannot fail to make ongoing spiritual progress.